CivicX/PhoneUnbox/README.md

 #How to install.

-1. Go to your gcphone folder on your server.
+1.Go to your gcphone folder on your server.

 2.Open the folder you downloaded from my git.